South Pacific (1958 film): Others

 In 2003 South Pacific was voted 39th in Channel 4's 100 Greatest Musicals (just behind Tim Burton's The Nightmare Before Christmas).

 Remakes

-In 2001, a television version of the musical starring Glenn Close, Harry Connick Jr. and Rade Šerbedžija was released.
+In 2001, a television version of the musical starring Glenn Close, Harry Connick Jr., and Rade Šerbedžija was released.

-A film remake by producers Ileen Maisel and Bob Balaban starring Michelle Williams as Nellie Forbush that was announced in 2010 has not materialized.
+A film remake by producers Ileen Maisel and Bob Balaban starring Michelle Williams as Nellie Forbush was announced in 2010 but has not materialized.